 Use flashbacks sparingly, and then only use them when they are absolutely necessary to enhance the plotline.

-Sometimes there will be an occasion when a stronger word may be expected.
-For example, I had once had a scene where one of my characters has just learned that her husband had been kidnapped.
-She’s understandably upset, and her response is, “What the —?”
+Sometimes there’ll be an occasion when a stronger word may be expected.
+For example, I had once had a scene where a characters has just learned her husband had been kidnapped.
+She’s understandably upset.
+Her response is, “What the —?”
 Another character interrupts her before she completes her sentence.
 Some readers may have interpreted it as, “What the hell?”
 Perfectly appropriate for the circumstances.
 Other readers, however, may have interpreted it differently and assumed she was about to say an entirely different word.
 Either way, I left it up to the reader to decide.

-It may be the 21st century, but there are still people out there who find profanity, particularly the F-bomb, offensive.
-So why risk alienating potential readers who would have otherwise loved your book?
+It may be the 21st century, but there are still readers out there who find profanity, particularly the F-word, offensive.
+So why risk alienating someone who would have otherwise loved your book?

 It’s a perplexing question for authors, particularly newbies.
 Do you write an outline, or a treatment, before you begin writing your book?
 Or do you just sit down and start writing?

 Outlines are recommended for nonfiction books.
 They can be more precise.
 However, this blog is for fiction writers, so I’m going to talk about what is the best approach for us.
 And that is to write a treatment.